aslak3/matrix-display/README.md

 # An LED matrix display for Home Assistant

-This is the central component for a project to show various information from a [Home Assistant](http://home-assistant.io) installation on a nice and clear LED-based display:
+This is the central component for a project to show various information from a [Home Assistant](http://home-assistant.io) installation on a nice and clear LED-based display.
+The protocol used is MQTT so in theory other automation platforms can be used:

 ![clock](assets/clock.jpg)
 ![weather](assets/wather-forecast.jpg)